Environmental Negotiation and Mediation

 - Credits: 2

 The Environmental Negotiation and Mediation class offers a tour of the environmental, natural resources, and public policy negotiation world, from two-party real estate “green development” discussions to multi-party environmental justice policy issues to international natural resources mediations.
 There is a focus on hands-on learning and practical skills development.
 The course is designed to build students’ mutual-gains and cross-cultural negotiation skills throughout the semester, through participating in a multitude of simulations.

 Students will experience different negotiation perspectives first-hand by taking on the roles of attorney, client, task force member and national delegate, mediator.
 The first-hand experience will allow for focus on problem-solving approaches and gaining a sense for the dynamics of complex negotiations involving multiple stakeholders.

-There is no prerequisite for this seminar, which is designed to complement the Alternative Dispute Resolution class and other dispute resolution offerings at Lewis & Clark.
-The seminar is limited to 20 participants.
+- Prerequisite: There is no prerequisite for this class, which is designed to complement the Alternative Dispute Resolution class and other dispute resolution offerings at Lewis & Clark.

-Students are evaluated based on participation in class discussions and negotiations, written products (negotiation preparatory materials and reflective journals), and a final exam.
-The seminar is not designed to meet the Writing Intensive Experience or Capstone requirement.
+- Evaluation Method: Participation in class discussions and negotiations, written products (negotiation preparatory materials and reflective journals), and a final exam.